2026 · 05 · 08 · Fri

 What changed

-Claude Mythos Preview found 271 previously unknown Firefox vulnerabilities via Mozilla's agentic pipeline (including 20-year-old bugs); adopted for automated pre-commit security checks
+Claude Mythos Preview found 271 unknown Firefox vulnerabilities via Mozilla's agentic pipeline (some 20 years old); now used for pre-commit security checks

 Why it matters

-Teams maintaining large codebases now have a concrete playbook: run an agentic AI over the codebase before committing.
-For non-engineers today's news is thin on direct action, but AI-driven security entering production workflows is a meaningful shift — one that eventually touches how software everyone uses gets built.
+Teams with large codebases get a concrete playbook: run an agentic AI before committing.
+For everyone else, AI-driven security entering production workflows is the real shift.

 B · Theme of the day